paul-minniti/IgniteHub/README.md

 3. **Communication:**
    a.
 Slack: Slack is a powerful tool for internal communication.
 We can use it to coordinate our work, share updates, and discuss issues.
    b.
 Zoom: For communication with customers, Zoom can be a reliable tool.
 It allows us to hold video calls, share our screen, and record meetings for future reference.
    c.
-Calendly: Calendly is an efficient tool for scheduling meetings with clients.
-It integrates with our calendar and allows clients to book meetings based on our availability.
+Calendly: Calendly is an efficient tool for scheduling meetings with users.
+It integrates with our calendar and allows users to book meetings based on our availability.

 # Sales